-2. Adaptation Projects 6.
+Sikasso land management using AF proposed programme 2 Adaptation Drained 6 Enhancing 2010 2.
+Adaptation Project 6.
 Enhancing Adaptive Capacity and Resilience to Climate Change in the Agriculture Sector in Mali 2010 (\$3Million) UNDP - LDCF Mopti Other national locations The activities of this project include: • The water control; • Making available to the population of seeds, animals, fish and plants adapted to climate; • Training of people in farming techniques resilient to climate change; • The realization of alternative income generating activities such as: The market gardening; The small ruminants; Fish farming; Agroforestry activities; Activities of transformations, conservation and marketing of local products - Replication of lessons learnt from the pilot activities of the project in AF proposed programme While the AF programe will intervene in the region of Mopti, they are not intervening in the same communes.
 But the AF programme will take in account the lessons and experiences learnt from the project 7.
-Integrating Climate Resilience into Agricultural Production for Food Security in Rural Areas 2009 (\$2.11Million) FAO - LDCF Mopti Kayes Sikasso The activities of this project are: - Integrated Pest Management (IPM), -the integrated management of soil fertility, - diversification of cropping systems, - connection of small farmers to local and regional markets, - monitoring of the environment and risks to human health; While these 2 projects are working together in the region of Mopti, they are not intervening in the same communes.
-But the AF programme will take in account the lessons and experiences learnt from the project
+Integrating Climate Resilience into Agricultural Production for Food Security in Rural Areas 2009 (\$2.11Million) FAO - LDCF Mopti Kayes Sikasso The activities of this project are: - Integrated Pest Management (IPM), -the integrated management of soil fertility, - diversification of cropping systems, - connection of small farmers to local and regional markets, - monitoring of the environment and risks to human health; While these 2 projects are working together in the region of Mopti, they are not intervening in

-10. GCCA in Mali: CC integration in the development strategies and management of forestry sector 2010 (\$7.68Million) Global Climate Change Alliance nationwide The AF programme will take advantage of the results of the forest inventory and reforestation activities conducted by the GCCA at different sites.
+But the AF programme will take in account the lessons and experiences learnt from the project 10.
+GCCA in Mali: CC integration in the development strategies and management of forestry sector 2010 (\$7.68Million) Global Climate Change Alliance nationwide The AF programme will take advantage of the results of the forest inventory and reforestation activities conducted by the GCCA at different sites.
 12. Strengthen the adaptive capacity of communities in the Faguibine Systems from the impacts of climate change World Food Programme Faguibine This project and the AF program are sharing the same objective of preserving the Faguibine system but they are not working in the same communes.
-However, the AF program will take advantage of the lessons learnt from Food for work activities implemented in this WFP project in the activities for improvement of the functionality of the waterways and channels of the AF program d Water Catchment Mana 15.
+However, the AF program will take advantage of the lessons learnt from Food for work activities implemented in this WFP project in the activities for improvement of the functionality of the waterways and channels of the AF program 3.
+Integrated Water Catchment Management Projects 15.
 Management of Faguibine ecosystems (Mali) for human wellbeing: adapting to climate change and avoiding conflict Just approved (Not yet started) UNEP - UEMOA Funds Faguibine This project and the AF program will work in different commune.
 However they will exchange experience and knowledge during their implementation